-District 86 will close when, in the opinion of the Superintendent or his designee, emergency/hazardous conditions exist.
+District 86 will close when, in the opinion of the Superintendent or designee, emergency/hazardous conditions exist.
 Such action will be taken only when it is apparent that such emergency conditions might seriously jeopardize the health and/or safety of the students.

-In cases of bad weather or dangerous road conditions, school closings or early dismissals are announced through a phone call to parents, on the District's website at www.joliet86.org, on Facebook and on Twitter.
-We also provide closing and early dismissal information to local and regional media outlets.
-Please be aware that while closing information is given to the media outlets as quickly as possible, it is at the discretion of each outlet to decide when and whether it airs the notification.
+In cases of bad weather or dangerous road conditions, school closings or early dismissals are announced through an automated phone call to parents, on the District website at www.joliet86.org, on Facebook and on Twitter.
+School closing and early dismissal information is also sent to local and regional media outlets.
+Please be aware that while closing information is given to media outlets as quickly as possible, it is at the discretion of each outlet to decide when and whether it airs the notification.

-Please avoid calling the schools during emergency situations as this ties up telephone lines and makes it difficult to make vital outgoing calls.
+Please avoid calling the schools during emergency situations.